CDCR Correctional Officer

 From a practical perspective, CDCR employees (especially corrections officers) are in a "high-pressure" environment all of the time and this can have it's impact on the body; this is why the lawmakers provide added benefits.

+We've have handled cases for correctional officers and staff at both the prisons and fire camps.
 New prison procedures in recent years have increased "wear and tear" and impact on CDCR staff especially correctional officers; increased work load naturally leads to increased injuries.

 Why Are Workers' Compensation CDCR Cases Different?